Figuring out how to transfer a prescription to another pharmacy may seem complicated.

 For example, here at NowRx Pharmacy, the process only takes a few minutes.

-All you need to do is fill out our online prescription transfer form and then one of our local pharmacists will reach out via phone to collect any additional information we need.
+All you need to do is fill out our online prescription transfer form and one of our local pharmacists will reach out via phone.

-Then, once we have gotten the prescription from your old pharmacy, we will deliver your medication same-day for no charge!
+Then, once we have gotten the prescription record transferred from your old pharmacy, we will deliver your medication same-day for no charge!

 About NowRx Pharmacy